La Clinica de La Raza

 counseling.
 Providers at

-La Clinica are trained in TTM principles and use them in their
+La Clinica were trained in TTM principles and used them in their

 clinical practices.

-Patients are referred to the project by their primary care provider.
+Patients were referred to the project by their primary care provider.

-They then attend an orientation meeting facilitated by a
+They then attended an orientation meeting facilitated by a

 involvement in the project.
-In addition, patients are invited to classes and groups designed to teach self management skills.
+In addition, patients were invited to classes and groups designed to teach self management skills.

-Patients who are also diagnosed with depression may attend
+Patients who were also diagnosed with depression could attend

-special support groups that are facilitated by a mental health professional and tailored for people who have both depression
+special support groups that were facilitated by a mental health professional and tailored for people who had both depression

 and diabetes.